 If you’re browsing through the above recipes thinking, “Alright, these look incredible, but Julia Child frowns upon my cooking skills,” we feel you.
 Our Pinterest boards are filled with recipes we’ve yet to create, and our oven is really just used for storage.

-Fortunately, Cereal School is the perfect high-protein, low-fat snack that fuels you through the day.
+Fortunately, Schoolyard Snacks is the perfect high-protein, low-fat snack that fuels you through the day.
 And with incredible flavors like Fruity, Cinnamon Bun, Peanut Butter, Berries, and Cocoa, it’s a snack hardly anyone can resist.

 Packaged in single-serving bags, you can toss them in your purse, backpack, or desk drawer, so they’re there for you whenever hunger hits.
 Plus, we ship straight to your door.
 Healthy low-fat snacks have never been easier.